alexscheitlin/master-project-evoting/README.md

 sealer/docker-start.sh <sealerNr>
 ```

-the only thing that is different to starting all sealers on their own, is that `./dev-chain-parity-nodes.sh` will also connect the nodes for you directly
+the only thing that is different to starting all sealers on their own, is that `./dev-chain-parity-nodes.sh` will also connect the nodes for you directly.

 ### Solidity Contracts